top of page

 "It's nice to be affirmed by somebody in the big leagues!"
 I thought, "Maybe it wasn't so bad."

 At the same time I thought this guy was way wrong to be playing with Spirit.
 First of all, he was older than my dad...literally.
 Secondly, his energy level was waaay over the top.
 Very disproportionate to the environment.
 It didn't line up with my idealized concept of the stoned, laid-back hippie ethos.
 Thirdly, keep in mind that Spirit was a million-selling psychedelic late sixties rock band, trying to adapt right at the beginning of the 80's hair metal thing.
 Nobody had a shaved head in those days!
-He reminded me of Uncle Festus in the old Addams Family TV show.
+He reminded me of Uncle Fester in the old Addams Family TV show.
 This guy was the visual antithesis to everything rock was about - in both eras!
 He was like incarnated cognitive dissonance.

 Spirit with Randy California and Ed Cassidy